-Annual Pensioner’s Statement: January 2022—Public Service Pension Plan
+Annual Pensioner’s Statement: January 2023—Public Service Pension Plan

-Your Annual Pensioner’s Statement contains details about your monthly pension and provides you with an overview of your pension and benefits.
+The Annual Pensioner’s Statement has details about your monthly pension and provides you with an overview of your pension and benefits.
 Below, you will find the articles included in the statement.

 On this page

-In most cases, if you retired before 2021, the full rate will be applied to your pension.
-If you retired during 2021, you will receive a prorated portion of the rate based on the number of full calendar months remaining in that year.
-For example, if you retired in November 2021, your indexation amount would be 1/12 of the full increase (December only), starting January 2022.
-This increase also applies to the survivor pension.
+In most cases, if you retired before 2022, the full indexation rate will be applied to your pension.
+If you retired during 2022, you'll receive a prorated portion of the rate based on the number of full calendar months remaining in 2022.
+For example, if you retired in November 2022, your indexation rate would be 1/12 of the full year (December only), starting in January 2023.
+The indexation rate also applies to the survivor pension.
 For more information on how the indexing is applied, visit Pension and benefits.

-Your year end tax statements will be available on epost by the end of February 2022.
-If you are not registered on epost, your mailed paper copy should arrive by March 15, 2022.
-Did you know that you can view your year end tax statements in My Account on Canada Revenue Agency’s (CRA) secure portal at Canada.ca/my-cra-account?
+You should receive a paper copy of your year-end tax statements by March 15, 2023.
+Did you know that you can view your year-end tax statements in My Account on Canada Revenue Agency’s (CRA) secure portal at Canada.ca/my-cra-account.
 Once you have registered, you’ll have access to limited tax information.
-After you receive and enter your CRA security code, you’ll have access to all services available in My Account, including viewing your tax information slips.
-This is a quick, convenient, and secure way to view your tax statements.
+After you receive and enter your CRA security code, you’ll have access to all services available in My Account, including viewing your year-end tax statements.

 Do you have to pay income tax every year when you file your tax return?

-If so, you may be able to reduce your net tax owing by increasing the amount of tax deducted from your monthly pension.
+If you have to pay income tax every year when you file your tax return, you may be able to reduce the net tax you owe by increasing the amount of tax deducted from your monthly pension.
 To do so, call the Pension Centre or send them a completed Form TD1—Personal Tax Credits Return.
 Consult the Canada Revenue Agency website or call 1‑800‑959‑8281 for more information.

 Marriage after retirement

-If you marry or enter into a common law relationship after retirement, your spouse will not receive a survivor pension.
-That is unless it can be proven you began a common law relationship before you retired and this continued until the date you married or, if you did not marry, then until your passing.
+If you marry after you retire, your spouse won’t receive a survivor pension.
+That is unless it can be proven you began a common law relationship before you retired and this continued until the date you married.
 Otherwise, you may elect to provide your spouse with a benefit by taking a reduction in your own pension.
-This option must be made within one year of marriage or one year from your pension start date, whichever is later.
+This option must be made within 1 year of marriage or 1 year from your pension start date, whichever is later.
 For more information on survivor benefits, visit Pension and benefits.

 - Verify your most recent statement to ensure your address and banking information are up to date and inform the Government of Canada Pension Centre of any changes.